 How to Rehydrate Your Dog After Vomiting

-The Problem with Repeated Vomiting
+The Problem With Repeated Vomiting

-What exactly is dehydration in dogs?
 As with humans and other animals, it happens when the body is deprived of sufficient fluid.
 This happens when dogs refuse to eat or drink for some time, are exposed to heat, develop a fever, vomit repeatedly or have diarrhea, or even worse, vomiting and diarrhea at the same time.
 Left untreated, dehydration has the potential to cause organ failure, and possibly, death.

 Signs of Dehydration in Dogs